Luke

 We have all been touched by divorce.
 We have watched as a friend, or family member, has gone through a marriage break down.
 Some of us have actually gone through a divorce ourselves.
 So, we all know the pain.

-In touching the topic of divorce, I don't want to suggest it's the main point of our passage.
+In touching on the topic of divorce, I don't want to suggest that it's the main point of our passage.
 Jesus simply touches on the issue of divorce to make a point to the Bible students of his day.
-The Mosaic Law allowed for divorce, and remember, God's Law is unchangeable, yet Jesus now announces that, as far as God is concerned, divorce is as good as adultery - it's not on.
-Jesus, in a sense, is "fulfilling" the Law, completing it in perfection.
+The Mosaic Law allowed for divorce, and remember, God's Law is unchangeable, yet Jesus now announces that, as far as God is concerned, divorce promotes adultery - it's not on.
+So, Jesus fulfills the covenant Law, completing it in perfection.
 A person with even the slightest understanding of the Old Testament couldn't help but read the significance.
-God's eternal reign is upon us; repent and believe.
+God's eternal reign is upon, let us repent and believe.

-Marriages do break down, so let us work at respect and consideration toward our partners.
-And if that cold hand should touch you, remember that even in the depth of despair there is one who sees you as the apple of his eye.
+Marriages easily break down, so let us work at respect and consideration toward our partners.
+And if the cold hand of divorce should touch you, remember that even in the depth of despair there is one who sees you as the apple of his eye.

 Discussion